AY 128: Astronomy Data Science Lab (Spring 2025)

 Grading

-• 65%: Lab Reports/Notebooks – due before specified class, -10% for each day late, you can collaborate with people in the class, but all work, writeups, notebooks, coding, plots, etc. MUST be your own.
-We’ll drop your 2 lowest checkpoint scores.
+• 60%: Lab Reports/Notebooks – due before specified class, you can collaborate with people in the class, but all work, writeups, notebooks, coding, plots, etc. MUST be your own.
+See syllabus for grading and late policy.

 Prereqs